-In the weeks leading up to Passover, thousands of people from various faiths and ethnic backgrounds came together in different parts of the country to celebrate the Jewish tradition of the Passover Seder in events sponsored by the Anti-Defamation League.
+In the weeks leading up to Passover, thousands of people from diverse faiths and ethnic backgrounds came together in different parts of the country to celebrate the Jewish tradition of the Passover Seder in events sponsored by the Anti-Defamation League (ADL).

 The Passover holiday commemorates the deliverance from Egyptian bondage as the beginning of national history and the time of the barley season, remembrance of the relationship of Israel with the land.

-The following is a summary of ADL Interfaith Seders held around the country this year:
+The following is a sampling of ADL Interfaith Seders held around the country in 2009:

 Approximately 500 people, including co-chairs Boston Mayor Thomas M. Menino and City Council President Michale Ross, attended a community Seder held at the University of Massachusetts-Boston campus.
 The “Nation of Immigrants”-themed event invited people of different religions, ethnicities, and sexual orientations to gather and discuss stories of heritage and culture.